KubeRocketCI/docs/docs/quick-start/quick-start-overview.md

 This page serves as an introductory part of the Quick Start guide.
 It outlines the core steps and reasons to perform them.

+## Introduction

-The purpose of this guide is to swiftly demonstrate the key functionalities of the EPAM Delivery Platform (EDP).
-After completing this guide, users will have a clear understanding of EDP’s capabilities.
-This guide is designed for those who wish to quickly explore EDP.
+The purpose of this guide is to provide a comprehensive overview of the KubeRocketCI platform and its key functionalities.
+By following this guide, users will gain a clear understanding of the platform's capabilities and be able to explore its features quickly.
+This guide is specifically designed for individuals who want to swiftly familiarize themselves with the KubeRocketCI platform.

 ## Setup Flow

-Basically, the installation procedure of EDP consists of 4 logical parts:
+The installation procedure of the platform can be divided into four logical parts:

 ```mermaid
 graph LR;
     A(Prerequisites) --> B(Platform Installation) --> C(Integration) --> D(Application Deployment)
 ```

-1. **Prerequisites** -  On this step, Tekton and Argo CD are installed to provide EDP with CI/CD mechanisms.
+1. **Prerequisites**: In this step, Tekton and Argo CD are installed to provide KubeRocketCI with CI/CD capabilities.

-2. **Platform Installation** - Here we deploy the EPAM Delivery Platform itself and adjust it for work.
+2. **Platform Installation**: Here, we deploy the platform itself and configure it for work.

-3. **Integration** - On this step, third-party tools are integrated with EDP to provide the platform with a minimum functionality set.
+3. **Integration**: This step involves integrating third-party tools with KubeRocketCI to provide the platform with a minimum functionality set.

-4. **Application Deployment** - Here we create and deploy an application, this is the target endpoint of the whole guide.
+4. **Application Deployment**: In this final step, we create and deploy an application, which serves as the target endpoint of the entire guide.

-Formally, the guide is divided by two parts: **CI** and **CD**, corresponding to the stages of the pipeline that the platform supports at each moment.
+The guide is formally divided into two parts: **CI** and **CD**, corresponding to the stages of the pipeline that the platform supports at each moment.

 ## Prerequisites

-Before deploying EDP, ensure to deploy a local Kubernetes cluster.
-We recommend allocating 4 CPUs and 8 GB of RAM to it.

-Alternatively, use any cloud provider that offers Kubernetes service with sufficient CPU and RAM capacity.
-For instance, we encourage you to check out our [video tutorial](https://www.youtube.com/watch?v=QjZoPnIKDtA), where we demonstrate the installation of EDP via the Civo Marketplace.
-In this case you will be able to skip the installation part of the guide and proceed with adjusting integrations.
+Before deploying KubeRocketCI, it is important to ensure that a local Kubernetes cluster is set up.
+We recommend allocating 4 CPUs and 8 GB of RAM to the cluster.
+Alternatively, you can use a cloud provider that offers a Kubernetes service with sufficient CPU and RAM capacity.
+For example, you can check out our [video tutorial](https://www.youtube.com/watch?v=QjZoPnIKDtA) where we demonstrate the installation of the platform via the [Civo Marketplace](../operator-guide/install-via-civo.md).
+This allows you to skip the installation part of the guide and proceed with adjusting integrations.

 ## Starting Point

-The very first step of the guide is to prepare the cluster environment for the EDP setup process by installing the Tekton tool.
-Immediately after this we will be able to install EDP.

-All the guidelines are described in the [Platform Installation](platform-installation.md) page.
-Alternatively, watch our [video tutorial](https://www.youtube.com/watch?v=QjZoPnIKDtA) that clearly demonstrates this process.
+The first step of the guide is to prepare the cluster environment for the KubeRocketCI setup process by installing the Tekton tool.
+Once this is done, you can proceed with the installation of the platform itself.
+Detailed guidelines for the platform installation can be found in the [Platform Installation](./platform-installation.mdx) page.
+Alternatively, you can watch our [video tutorial](https://www.youtube.com/watch?v=QjZoPnIKDtA) which provides a clear demonstration of the installation process.

-Good luck!
+Good luck with your installation!